NuGet/docs.microsoft.com-nuget/docs/Tools/cli-ref-help.md

 where [command] identifies a specific command for which to display help.

 > [!Warning]
 > With some commands, be mindful to specify *help* first, as with `nuget help install`, because there is a package named "help" on nuget.org.
-If you give the command `nuget install help`, you'll not get help on the install command but will instead install the package named help.
+If you give the command `nuget install help`, you won't get help on the install command but will instead install the package named help.

 ## Options